Skip to content

 Yes — for most platforms we have factory-trained engineers on.
 We open every inheritance with a paid audit so we document the baseline state, identify systems that need stabilisation before they fail, and quote the AMC against verified condition rather than wishful estimate.
 We will not take on inherited systems we cannot service safely.

-Within Guwahati metropolitan area, average response under four working hours, with critical-system on-call available 24/7 for specific sites under premium AMC.
+Within Guwahati metropolitan area, response targets are documented in the AMC scope, with critical-system escalation available for specific sites under premium AMC.
 Outside Guwahati, response is structured around scheduled rotations through the city plus emergency mobilisation where the criticality justifies it.
 Targets are written into the contract, not promised verbally.

 How do firmware updates and configuration changes get managed?